suchandanreddy/sdwan-webhooks/README.md

 # Webhooks

 -   Webhooks enable push-model mechanism to send notifications in real-time.
--   In order to retrieve alarms in real-time from the vManage using the REST API's, we need to poll for the data frequently.
-However by using webhooks, vManage can send HTTP POST request to the external systems in real-time once alarm is received.
+-   In order to retrieve alarms in real-time from vManage using the REST APIs, we need to poll for the data frequently.
+However, by using webhooks, vManage can send an HTTP POST request to the external system in real-time once an alarm is received.
 -   Webhooks are sometimes referred to as “Reverse APIs,” and we must design an API to consume or process the data sent via webhook.

 # Prerequisites

--  This feature is supported from vManage 18.3 release onwards
+-  This feature is supported from vManage 18.3 release onward

 # Requirements